HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MEM_xxx.md

 ```
 #include <globerr.h>
 ```

+**Symbolic Values :**

+	MEM_SHARE	  -  Allocated memory is to be shared between processes.

+	MEM_GROWABLE	  -  This flag must be set when first allocating a resizeable buffer (a buffer whose size can be reallocated to a different size later).
+Despite its name, this flag must be set whether reallocation is used to increase OR decrease the buffer's size.

 **Description :**

 These flags are used by OSMemAlloc and OSMemoryAllocate to specify the type of block to be allocated.
 0 may be specified if none of these types is applicable.

 **See Also :**
 [OSMemAlloc](/domino-c-api-docs/reference/Func/OSMemAlloc)